When is the Best Time of Year to Get a Tattoo?

 - Warm temperatures – As spring transitions into summer and temperatures increase, you’re more likely to cause damage to your tattoo with outdoor activity.
 Limit your time spent outdoors to avoid sweating and developing a sunburn.

 Although summer is the most popular time of year to get a tattoo, it is undoubtedly the worst season to get a tattoo.
 The disadvantages of getting tattooed in warm and sunny weather may prove to be more inconvenient than it’s worth.
 In fact, compared to other seasons, there really aren’t any pros, aside from being able to flaunt your ink more frequently.
+If you are going to get tattooed in summer, take extra precautions to keep your tattoo clean and protected.
+Be prepared to ditch the pool parties and stay inside until your tattoo is fully healed.
+If you need to spend time outdoors, cover your tattoo with Saniderm and a thin layer of clothing.

 - Display – More opportunity to show off tattoos in typically covered areas.